nt-games-ytb/NSI/README.md

 **nt games** for working, doing the exercises and do some python scripts.
 **Olivier Duranton** for being my teacher of NSI in 1er and in terminal.
 His site : [duranton.net](https://www.duranton.net)
 **Florian Mathieu** for being my teacher of NSI in 1er.
 His site/git (gitlab) : [gitlab.com/Poueteuh](https://www.gitlab.com/Poueteuh)
+For more info, join the [Terminal NSI discord server](https://discord.gg/xj6prUdSvq) !